 Some support services are provided to all students, others are available to specific groups of students.
 A description of a few of these services is provided below.
 If you don’t find in this list the kind of support you are looking for, contact your adviser for additional resources and suggestions.

-Academic Exploration and Advising Services provide one on one academic advising and major and career exploration assistance to students undecided about their choice of major.
+Discovery Center provide one on one academic advising and major and career exploration assistance to students undecided about their choice of major.
 If you don’t know what you want to major in or you are majoring in something you no longer like or are succeeding in, this is a good place to start.
-Advisers will help you explore your options, work effectively within the University bureaucracy, and connect you with additional academic resources.
+Advisers will help you explore your options and connect you with additional academic resources.

 The Career Center provides assistance with major & career exploration (in collaboration with your adviser, if you wish), resume writing, interviewing, job search, on-campus interviewing and placement services.